Tyrrrz/CliWrap/Readme.md

 Of course, if you're not comfortable using pipe operators, you can do everything using the `WithStandardXyzPipe()` methods instead.
 They work entirely the same.

 The different execution models which we saw earlier, `ExecuteBufferedAsync()`, `ListenAsync()` and `Observe()` are all based on the concept of piping, but these approaches are not mutually exclusive.
-For example, you can create a piped command and start it as an event stream:
+For example, you can just as easily create a piped command and start it as an event stream:

 ```csharp
 await using var input = File.OpenRead("input.txt");